 Which Costs More: A 10% Tithe or a 1% Account Fee?

 A few weeks ago, I was asked by a reader to consider writing about the financial impact of charitable giving on wealth building.
 I was hesitant.
-While I believe in charity — I’ve pledged to donate half of this blog’s profits — the inescapable fact is that parting with money decreases wealth.
-Greed Trumps generosity when it comes to financial gain.
+While I believe in charity — I’ve pledged to donate half of my site’s profits — the inescapable fact is that parting with money decreases wealth.
+Greed trumps generosity when it comes to financial gain.

 What is a 10% Tithe?

 To tithe is to donate 10% of your income to a charitable organization (typically a church).
 While I imagine there are many gray areas and different ways to calculate this, I know some people choose to give 10% of their paycheck, that is, 10% of what’s left after taxes, pre-tax investments and insurance payments have been subtracted by the employer.

 That’s how I will calculate a tithe for this exercise.
 If you give 10% of your pre-tax income, I commend you for your generosity.

 With the tax rates “enjoyed” by those of us earning a six-figure salary, a 10% tithe might represent 6% to 8% of gross salary.
 Factor in a tax deduction at a marginal tax rate of 30% to 50% , and the true cost of our 10% post-tax tithe is 3% to 5% of gross salary.